-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the appointment of Extra-Curricular Athletic Club Advisors and Timers/Scorers/Announcers for the 2018-19 school year as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the appointment of Extra-Curricular Athletic Club Advisors and Timers/Scorers/Announcers for the 2018-19 school year as follows":

+FALL HOME

-FALL HOME SCHOOL FIRST LAST LOC SPORT SALARY
+SCHOOL FIRST LAST LOC SPORT SALARY\